 What can you expect as a volunteer?

-The festival cannot happen without the support of all the volunteers, so we are trying our very best to make things as comfortable as possible for all of you.
-Watching films is free for volunteers; if you work ten shifts or more, you will get a crew badge with which you can get free tickets for unlimited film screenings.
+The festival cannot happen without the support of all the volunteers, so we try our very best to make things as comfortable as possible for all of you.
+Watching films is free for volunteers; if you work ten shifts or more, you will get a crew badge with which you can get free tickets for an unlimited amount of film screenings.
 If you work less than ten shifts, you get one film ticket per worked shift.
 Besides your crew or temporary access badge, you will get meals and drinks during your shifts, discount on consumption vouchers, the beautiful official festival t-shirt, and, of course, invitations to special volunteer film screenings and parties.

-Unfortunately, we are not able to provide you with sleeping space or refund travelling expenses.
+Unfortunately, we are not able to provide you with sleeping space or refund travel expenses.
 For more information about hotels, hostels, other sleeping possibilities or public transport, we advise you to visit the website of Rotterdam's tourist information office.
 As a volunteer you are covered by our festival insurance.

 Besides all the parties, gifts and goodies, you will get a unique experience behind the scenes of one of the biggest cultural events in the Netherlands, work in an informal environment with many different people plus you get to enjoy the great atmosphere of the festival.